swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

 The same property holds for child tasks.
-For example, if we used a task group to create a child task, it would inherit and read the same value that was set in the outer scope by it's parent.
+For example, if we used a task group to create a child task, it would inherit and read the same value that was set in the outer scope by its parent.
 Thanks to guarantees of structured concurrency and child tasks never out-living their parents this still is able to use the efficient storage allocation techniques, and does not need to employ any locking to implement the reads:

 ```swift
 await MyLibrary.$requestID.withValue("1234-5678") {